mauro-d/keep-or-skip/README.md

 app.listen(3000)
 ```

-`http://localhost:3000` will produce the following result. `middlewareOne` is
+`http://localhost:3000` will produce the following result, `middlewareOne` is
 skipped and `middlewareTwo` is executed:

 ```json